MisterSpoc/Oscilloscope-Project/README.md

 To run the project: Connect the computer to the arduino, and hit port refresh until you see your desired COM port show up.
 Select the arduino from the listbox, it will be highlighted in black.
 Select a radio button for what you would like to do with collected data.
 Then, enter a collection time, a baud Rate (or leave blank, will default to 9600), and a filename.
 Next press the "RUN" button.
 This will complete the data collection process, and then output the desired graphs.

+# Common Issue

+If an issue is experienced and the GUI is showing the "unknown error" message, please do a fresh upload of the .ino code included in our Arduino repository.

 # Necessary Libraries for functionality